gilmore-lab/protocols/ssvep-high-density-setup.md

 - Wheel amp between the monitor and the subject chair so that it is to the right of the subject chair.
   **ALWAYS PULL AMP BACKWARDS TO PREVENT TIPPING**

 - Plug the 4 cords from the wall ports connecting rooms G and H into respective ports (Digital input, USB, and TTL input external timebase) of the amplifier.
+- TTL Input (BNC cable) must be pushed in all the way and then turned clockwise.
 - Turn power on (I = on).

 ![Rear of NetAmps 200 Data Cables](imgs/rear-of-amplifier-data-cables.pictClipping.jpg)